grandeurdev/arduino-sdk/README.md

 ### `apollo.duplex.update()`

 Updates device's duplex buffer.
 This must be called in `loop()` and without being suspected to any kind of _delay_.
+This method is what receives and pushes messages to and from the duplex channel.

 __Parameters__ `(void)`